annebrown/content-data/content/index.md

 ---
-title: 'Headless CMS'
+title: 'Public'
-description: 'Technical Ref Docs'
+description: 'For capture, storage and access to public dev data'
 ---

+## Purpose

-For capture, storage and access to dev data.
+For capture, storage and access to public dev data.